rikhuijzer/xrcf.org/content/blog/why-hard.md

 +++
-title = "Why Is Building a Compiler So Hard?" date = 2024-12-21 description = "Thoughts on why writing a compiler is surprisingly difficult."
+title = "Why is Building a Compiler so Hard?" date = 2024-12-21 description = "Thoughts on why writing a compiler is surprisingly difficult."
 +++